chudkowsky/howcryptoworksbook/Chapter_04_Layer_1_Blockchains.md

 #### XRP Ledger (XRPL)
 - Focus: Purpose-built for **payments and remittances**; historically limited smart-contract capability (ecosystem small), but has a **strong community and brand**.
-- Features: Native DEX/AMM primitives exist; programmability extensions are emerging but remain niche compared to EVM.
+- Features: Native DEX/AMM primitives exist; AMMs were enabled on XRPL mainnet on Mar 22, 2024 (with a later fix process in 2025); programmability extensions are emerging but remain niche compared to EVM.
 - Context: Regulatory saga shaped perception and listings; community-driven momentum persists despite limited dApp breadth.

 #### Cardano